 Quarantine separates and restricts the movement of people who may have been exposed to a contagious disease to see if they become sick.
-In the case of COVID-19, the quarantine period is typically 14 days, the longest-known incubation period for similar coronaviruses.
+The quarantine period for COVID-19 is typically 14 days, the longest-known incubation period for similar coronaviruses.

-If you believe you have, or may have, been in contact with the COVID-19 virus, you should quarantine yourself for 14 days from your last potential exposure.
+If you believe you have or may have, been in contact with the COVID-19 virus, you should self-quarantine for 14 days from your last potential exposure.

 - Stay home or another location away from other people, if possible.
 At home, it’s best to stay to yourself and interact with as few people as possible.

 - Take your temperature twice each day; be aware of a cough or difficulty breathing.